TheGuardianWolf/ThunderbirdTray/README.md

 Tested on Windows 10.

+.NET Framework 4.6.1 Runtime is required for netframework release.
+This should be preinstalled on Windows 10.

-.NET Core 3.0 (x86) Runtime or SDK is required for the runtime release.
-The self contained release packages the required files.
+.NET Core 3.0 (x86) Runtime or SDK is required for the netcore runtime release.

 Get the .NET Core runtime [here](https://dotnet.microsoft.com/download/dotnet-core/current/runtime).